 When people care, great things happen

 Each month, jcp cares supports a new cause, inviting customers to round up their purchases to the nearest dollar.
-This small amount of change adds up in a big way for our monthly charity partner.
+Whether rounding up in store at the register or at jcp.com, this small amount of change adds up in a big way for our monthly partner.
 Thank you for making a difference.

 Learn about our partners